La Trobe University: Bouverie Centre

 The Bouverie Centre (first known as the Collins Street Clinic) was established as a clinical mental health service for children and adolescents.
 In 1956, the centre was renamed the Bouverie Clinic following its relocation from Collins Street, in the CBD of Melbourne to Bouverie Street, Carlton.
 The Bouverie Centre made the transition from a child psychiatric clinic to the first family therapy centre in Australia in the mid-1970s.
 In 2007 the Bouverie Centre moved into a $5 million, state government-funded, purpose-built building at 8 Gardiner Street, Brunswick.

 La Trobe University took over the management of the Bouverie Centre from the Mental Health Branch of the Victorian Department of Human Services, and added to Bouverie's name the subtitle Victoria's Family Institute.
 In the decades that followed, the range of clinical academic courses offered by Bouverie expanded and to date, the Centre delivers a number of Graduate Certificate programs, including the Graduate Certificate in Narrative Therapy; a program specifically tailored for professionals working with people impacted by Acquired Brain Injury seeking to enhance their skill and confidence in working with families, and the nationally recognised Graduate Certificate in Family Therapy for Aboriginal and/or Torres Strait Islander Workers.
 The centre's Master's level program and higher degree research program are a regular feature on the academic calendar.

 The Bouverie Centre has over 40 staff, with clinical staff typically working across a number of different service areas.

-Regional & interstate campuses
+Regional and interstate campuses

 Bendigo

 La Trobe Bendigo succeeded 118 years of tertiary education in the regional centre, which began with the Bendigo School of Mines in 1873.

 La Trobe Bendigo was established in 1991, initially as the La Trobe University College of Northern Victoria (1991–1994).
 Between 1994 and 2005, La Trobe Bendigo's curriculum was operated by a multidisciplinary Faculty of Regional Development and was separate from that of Melbourne.
 Campuses could choose to offer individual courses from both Bundoora and Bendigo.
 This situation ceased in 2005 after the Bendigo campus was more tightly integrated into the Melbourne campus structure.